 Example of a sales lead

 There are two cases here, let me illustrate the same using examples.
-Just assume that you are a travel business who sells holiday packages.
+Just assume that you are a travel business that sells holiday packages.

 Case 1: A soon-to-be-married couple is looking for good holiday packages for their honeymoon.
 Your marketing efforts worked and they came across your website.
 They navigate to it and explore the many domestic and international packages you have to offer them.
 They place an inquiry for the one that they really like.
 Your salesperson calls them and in a couple of days, they have purchased a package for themselves.

-This is a sales lead with a high propensity to convert and made a quick purchase, as they had an immediate need.
+This is a qualified sales lead with a high propensity to convert and make a quick purchase, as they had an immediate need.

-Case 2: A young office goer who has just started earning, happens across your website.
-Their colleagues and friends are all posting their various travel pictures on their social media.
+Case 2: A young officegoer who has just started earning, comes across your website.
+Their colleagues and friends post their travel pictures on their social media.
 With some starry-eyed interest, they go to your website and look at all your holiday packages, dreaming of the day they could also plan a fancy holiday.
 Your salesperson calls them, but they remain elusive and don’t make a purchase.
 But you keep sending nurturing emails to them.
 A few years later, when they have the time and money, they remember you and buy a holiday package from you.

 This is a sales lead, who at the first contact, had a low propensity to convert, but eventually did buy from you.

 Now you know what a sales lead is, the next question is, how important is one for my business.
 The answer is: very.
-You always need to get your leads to come to you than reaching out blindly.
+It would be best if you always got your leads to come to you rather than reaching out blindly.
 This is what many businesses do wrong when they are starting up.
 They decide to purchase contact information and call these leads without any insights.
 But these are not your leads.
 They are just random phone numbers.

 A contact becomes a lead only when they express interest in your business.
 This could be them reaching out to you via phone or email, or by interacting with your online presence like your website or social media handles.
 Of course, cold outreach still works.
 But even then, salespeople do thorough research before they classify them as a lead.